IEEE Region 8 (Europe, Middle East, & Africa) History

 An early step was the formation of a Chapter in Estonia, which was affiliated with Finland since there was no Estonia Section.
 I had the pleasure of announcing the formation of this Chapter to the Region 8 Committee when they met in Piscataway in Spring 1998.
 To the puzzlement of all except the IEEE Finland Chair, I preceded my announcement by asking the Committee to listen to some music played over the audio system – this was a recording of the Estonian National Anthem, to celebrate the formation of the first IEEE unit in Estonia.
 It was immediately recognised by the Finland Section Chair because both countries share the same tune for their National Anthems, even though the words are quite different.
 During the time of the Soviet Union, playing the Estonian National Anthem or showing the Estonian flag were serious offences.
 Some time passed before the three Baltic countries had their own Sections, with the Latvia Section having only recently been established (in 2008).

-As mentioned in the September 1995 interview by Bob Winton (archived at the IEEE History Center at Rutgers University, with a link from the Region 8 website), initial attempts to form a Lithuanian Section involved Prof. Raimundas Jasinevicius, from Kaunas University of Technology, who had established links with Universities in London, England many years before, for the exchange of junior academics, etc. Progress with Section formation was very slow and made slower by his absence in Denmark for six years as Lithuanian Ambassador.
+As mentioned in the September 1995 interview by Bob Winton (archived at the IEEE History Center, with a link from the Region 8 website), initial attempts to form a Lithuanian Section involved Prof. Raimundas Jasinevicius, from Kaunas University of Technology, who had established links with Universities in London, England many years before, for the exchange of junior academics, etc. Progress with Section formation was very slow and made slower by his absence in Denmark for six years as Lithuanian Ambassador.
 However, the Section was finally established in 2005, based mainly in Vilnius.
 This was followed by the Estonia Section formation in 2006.

 IEEE activities in the former Yugoslavia were another special case.
 The Yugoslavia Section was formed in 1971 (or 1985, according to their website), and became moderately active in holding conferences and in providing IEEE volunteers.
 Because of a ‘blocked currency’ situation, USA, but an arrangement was made to keep the funds in Yugoslavia where they could be utilised for organisation of local IEEE conferences and also could be used to pay the local costs of conference attendance there by visitors from Western countries, who could then reimburse IEEE in USA.
 Following the wars in Yugoslavia, Slovenia and Croatia first split away to form their own Sections, and later Bosnia and Herzegovina formed a separate Section.
 Calling the residue of the original Section by the name Yugoslavia became an increasing anomaly, and in 2005, it was renamed the Serbia and Montenegro Section